Presidential staff of the Bloomberg American Presidential Hopes campaign increase to 800 - The Media Times

 “We’re going to compete everywhere,” Kanninen said.
 “Our campaign is to build the most powerful national organization and infrastructure to defeat Donald Trump.”

+The candidate opened his second California field office in Los Angeles on Monday.

-The size of Bloomberg’s campaign staff was first reported by NBC News.
+The size of Bloomberg’s nationwide campaign staff was first reported by NBC News.

-The candidate is also using his estimated $ 53 billion fortune to fund a massive advertising campaign that has sparked criticism from other candidates, including progressives Warren and Sanders, that Bloomberg is trying to buy US elections.
+Bloomberg is also using its estimated $ 53 billion wealth to fund a massive advertising campaign that has drawn criticism from other candidates, including progressives Warren and Sanders, that Bloomberg is trying to buy the U.S. election.

 Bloomberg, who is campaigning as a center-right Democrat, spent more than $ 76m on television commercials between mid-November and mid-December, more than all other presidential candidates united, according to the Wesleyan Media Project.